geotrev/spider-ui/README.md

 # Spider UI 🕷 🕸

-Bare minimum interface elements for building web UIs.
-Every element in the library is a custom element with a shadow DOM and an API defined largely by attributes.

-What sets Spider UI apart from other web component UI libraries?

-- All styles are configurable by consumers through slotted content.
-As few styles as possible are added to an element's shadow root.
-- Accessibility is baked in.
+Build applications with modern interaction patterns in regular ol' HTML.
+Spider elements extend the [HTML standard](https://html.spec.whatwg.org/multipage/) to create predictable and flexible UI elements.

-Spider UI elements use [`upgraded-element`](https://github.com/geotrev/upgraded-element) as their base class, which is also the only dependency of the library.
+All elements use [`upgraded-element`](https://github.com/geotrev/upgraded-element) as their base class, which is also the only dependency of the library.

 ## Contribute

-This library is managed using [Lerna](https://github.com/lerna/lerna).
+Please feel free to file bugs and pull requests as you encounter problems.
+Ideally, include the behavior you're seeing, the behavior you expect, and reproduction steps

 ### Setup